Data Transformation with Window Functions

 - three_mo_total_price_avg

-- consecutive_three_mo_total_price_avg: The average total_price for consecutive 3 months for the customer.
-Note that this should only include months arranged in chronological order.
+- consecutive_three_mo_total_price_avg: The average total_price over 3 consecutive months for that customer.
+Note that this should only include months that are consecutive in time.

 -

-, but retains all rows) - Rank rows based on specific columns
+GROUP BY, but preserving all rows) - Rank rows based on a specific column

 - Access values from other rows relative to the current row